a-r-d/a-r-d.github.io/_posts/2023-06-08-semantic-search-and-unsupervised-learning-powering-saymore-ai.markdown

 ## What can you do with 10k TikTok videos?

 We still do human-in-the-loop reviews of the titktok videos.
-Right now it's not a large a expense and it's fairly low skilled but it's complex enough it's hard to make some algorithm to do it.
+Right now it's not a large expense and it's fairly low skilled but it's complex enough that it's hard to make some algorithm to do it without some incredible massive training set (multi modal GPT-4 will be a different story but it's not out yet).

-Ideally though, of course I would like to use machine learning to handle video reviews.
+Ideally though, of course I would like to use machine learning to handle video reviews, but it's not something I prioritized because I knew the current state of publicly accessible video analysis models is not good.

 I'm going to get to [saymore.ai](https://saymore.ai) eventually, but I need to explain how we got there.